eebic/AdvancedCompSci/README.md

 ## To-Do List

-**Summary**
+###Summary

-This application acts as an to-do list where users can add, categorieze, view, edit, and mark complete personalized tasks.
-This to-do list was created using
+This application acts as a to-do list where users can add, categorieze, view, edit, and mark complete personalized tasks.
+This to-do list was created using object-oriented design principles.
+This was achieved through the use of

 Link to codeHS file: https://codehs.com/sandbox/id/java-main-jUVHjI?filepath=User.java